dani-peoplefun/release-announcer/README.md

 - ✅ **Shows all commits** (with or without JIRA references)
 - ✅ **Bullet point format** for easy reading
 - ✅ **Interactive confirmation** before posting to channel
-- ✅ **Clickable JIRA links** when tickets are referenced
+- ✅ **Clickable links** to JIRA tickets or GitHub issues/PRs when referenced
 - ✅ **Smart routing** - sends to the same channel/DM where command was used

-**Note**: The bot looks for JIRA references (e.g., `process.env.JIRA_PROJECT-12345`) in commit titles and messages.
-Commits without JIRA references are still included in the announcement!
+**Note**: The bot looks for JIRA references (e.g., `process.env.JIRA_PROJECT-12345`) first, then GitHub references (e.g., `#544`) in commit titles and messages.
+Commits without any references are still included in the announcement!

 ## Testing Endpoint